-United Scientific Group (USG) offers a free portability of manuscripts among different USG journals.
+USG-United Scientific Group (A Non-Profit Organization) offers a free portability of manuscripts among different USG journals.
 That is, if an editor of one USG journal feels that a submitted manuscript does not fit in the scope of interest of his journal but will be more suitable for another USG journal, then the editor may communicate this with the corresponding author and offer to transfer the manuscript.
 Upon acceptance, the former editor will share with the new editor all the manuscript files submitted and the correspondences related to the submitted manuscript and the manuscript will be considered as a fresh submission in the new journal.

 JOCD is currently in negotiations with various indexing and abstracting service providers and the criteria for inclusion might vary from service to service.

 JOCD believe that the author(s) is always the best supporter and/or defender for their work.
 JOCD always encourage the authors to distribute their approved article and respond to any comments on the article so as to create an active potential discussion that can be useful to similar scientific community.
 Distribution could be made through various sources:

 - discussion on the comments section of the journal home page/article page